mauritssilvis/challenges/java/basic_maven_project_intellij_idea/README.md

 [FATAL] Non-readable POM: input contained no data
 ```

-To solve this problem, ensure the Maven project object model file, `pom.xml`, contains at least the `project` root element.
+To solve this problem, ensure the Maven project object model, `pom.xml`, contains at least the `project` root element.
 This root element can be included without,

 ```xml